 records, which include a name, self-description, description of surrounding

-elements (anchors), and a screenshot (UiElement.Screenshot
+elements (anchors), a page summary, and a screenshot (UiElement.Screenshot

 ).retriever.top.n